MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmclient-csp.md

 <!-- Device-Provider-{ProviderID}-Recovery-RecoveryStatus-Description-Begin -->
 <!-- Description-Source-DDF -->
 This node tracks the status of a Recovery request from the InitiateRecovery node.
 0 - No Recovery request has been processed.
 1 - Recovery is in Process.
 2 - Recovery has finished successfully.
-3 - Recovery has failed to start because TPM is not available.
-4 - Recovery has failed to start because AAD keys are not protected by the TPM.
+3 - Recovery has failed to start because TPM isn't available.
+4 - Recovery has failed to start because AAD keys aren't protected by the TPM.
 5 - Recovery has failed to start because the MDM keys are already protected by the TPM.
-6 - Recovery has failed to start because the TPM is not ready for attestation.
-7 - Recovery has failed because the client cannot authenticate to the server.
+6 - Recovery has failed to start because the TPM isn't ready for attestation.
+7 - Recovery has failed because the client can't authenticate to the server.
 8 - Recovery has failed because the server has rejected the client's request.
 <!-- Device-Provider-{ProviderID}-Recovery-RecoveryStatus-Description-End -->

 <!-- Device-Provider-{ProviderID}-Recovery-RecoveryStatus-Editable-Begin -->